XRPLF/xrpl-dev-portal/docs/tutorials/javascript/send-payments/create-accounts-send-xrp.md

 # Code Walkthrough

-You can download the [Quickstart Samples](https://github.com/XRPLF/xrpl-dev-portal/tree/master/_code-samples/quickstart/js/)<!-- {.github-code-download} --> in the source repository for this website.
+You can download the [Quickstart Samples](https://github.com/XRPLF/xrpl-dev-portal/tree/master/_code-samples/quickstart/js/)in the source repository for this website.

 ## ripplex-1-send-xrp.js